carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 However, in our testing (futher down in this post) this was rarely an issue.

 ## Parallelization and overlapping execution

 To fully utilize the system resources, we parallelize the restore flow and allow for overlapping execution of the different steps.
 This is done by reworking the core steps 4 onwards.
 In particular, most of the time spent in the legacy flow is step 10 (downloading, decrypting, decompressing, and patching blocks) and step 12 (verifying the restored files).

 The new flow is as follows:

 1. Combine file filters.
 2. Open or restore the local database.
 3. Verify the remote files;
    1. Get the list of remote volumes.
    2. Verify that there are no missing or unexpected extra volumes.
 4. Start the network of processes.
    1. The filelister process lists the files that need to be restored.
    2. The fileprocessor will restore the files.
       1. Receive a filename
       2. Figure out which blocks are needed for the file.
       3. Check how many blocks the target file already has, as they don't need to be restored.
       4. Check how many blocks the source file has, as they can be copied directly.
       5. Request the missing blocks.
 The blocks are requested in a burst to increase throughput as the network is more likely to be kept busy with requests.
       6. Patch the target file with the blocks received blocks.
       7. Verify that the target file matches the expected size and hash.
       8. Request the metadata blocks.
       9. Restore the metadata.
    3. The block manager will respond to block requests, caching the blocks extracted from volumes in memory.
 It starts by computing which blocks and volumes are needed during the restore and how many times each block is needed from each volume.
 This is used to automatically evict cache entries when they are no longer needed to keep the footprint of the cache low.
       1. If the requested block is in the cache (in memory), it will respond with the block from the cache.
       2. If the requested block is not in the cache (in memory), it will request the block from the volume manager.
 When receiving the block from the volume cache, it will notify all of the pending block requests.
 If the number of pending requests are lower than the amount of times the block is needed, it will store the block in the cache.
 Otherwise, the block will be discarded.
 It will also notify the volume manager when the volume can be evicted from the cache.
    4. The volume manager will respond to volume requests, caching the volumes on disk.
 The block manager is keeping count of the number of times each block is needed and will notify the volume manager when a volume can be evicted from the cache.
       1. If the volume is in the cache (on disk), it will request the block to be extracted from the volume.
       2. If the volume is not in the cache (on disk), it will request the volume to be downloaded.
 Once the volume is downloaded, it will request the block to be extracted from the volume.
    5. The volume downloader will download the volume.
       1. Receive a volume request.
       2. Download the volume.
       3. Send the downloaded volume to the volume decryptor.
    6. The volume decryptor will decrypt the volume.
       1. Receive a volume.
       2. Decrypt the volume.
       3. Send the decrypted volume to the volume cache.
    7. The volume decompressor will decompress the volume.
       1. Receive a volume.
       2. Extract the block from the volume.
       3. Verify that the block matches the expected size and hash.
       4. Send the extracted block to the block cache.

-TODO verify that the unencrypted volumes actually reside on disk and not in memory.

 The flow is visualized in the following diagram: